go-yeti/logit/README.md

 ```
 /home/server/go/myapp_logs/logfile_2019_06_11.txt would be created in your GOPATH folder, inside a folder called myapp_logs

+#### Automatic folder creation
-### In case of non existent directory, the app will try to create a dir or nested dir and will throw an error message in case of fail
+The app will try to create any folder and subfolders in case of non existance and will throw an error in case of permition error or other exception

-### To write in the log file you must call the function *WriteLog(category string, msg string, errorTrace string)*:
+#### To write in the log file you must call the function *WriteLog(category string, msg string, errorTrace string)*:
 ```Go
 logit.Log.WriteLog("error", "This is an error message", logit.Log.GetTraceMsg())
 ```

-### Default categories:
+#### Default categories:
 - error
 - emergency
 - alert